GuilhemN/covid-19-tracing-app-modelling/discussion.md

 For the second graph structure, we used a method from [3] and we build the network by stages : first we build households, next the connection between them.

 As for the epidemiological parameters of the desease, we adpated parameters from [4] to be suited for our model.
+Also, other models for the impact of social tracing app have been proposed such as in [5] and [4].

 ### Limits of the model